AdobeDocs/campaign-standard.nl-NL/help/sending/using/monitor-deliverability.md

 ## Ontvangen van waarschuwingen {#receiving-alerts}

-De **[!UICONTROL Delivery alerting]** functie is een waarschuwingssysteem waarmee een groep gebruikers automatisch meldingen kan ontvangen met informatie over de uitvoering van hun leveringen.
+The **[!UICONTROL Delivery alerting]** feature is an alert management system that enables a group of users to automatically receive notifications containing information on the execution of their deliveries.

 Zie Waarschuwingen [ontvangen wanneer fouten optreden](../../sending/using/receiving-alerts-when-failures-happen.md)voor meer informatie hierover.